Most organisations now make use of digital files such as images and video throughout their operations.

 While many bespoke (and expensive) DAM platforms exist, Microsoft SharePoint Online can be tailored to be a highly-effective DAM solution.
-As many organisation already have the relevant Microsoft 365 licences, it’s often a cost-effective solution as well (organisations get up to 1TB of cloud storage free with their Microsoft licences).
+As many organisations already have the relevant Microsoft 365 licences, it’s often a cost-effective solution as well (organisations get up to 1TB of cloud storage free with their Microsoft licences).

 As with the best DAM platforms, SharePoint makes it secure and simple to share digital assets - no more sending confidential files as email attachments.
 It also comes with an easy-to-use interface which makes storing and organising digital assets very straightforward.
 And there’s a range of smart solutions for filtering through your assets, including meta-tagging and advanced search functionality.